 - Meredith Click "search for jobs, then select the option "temporary" under Employment Status to bring up all internship opportunities currently available.

-- Penguin Group internships Offers paid internship opportunities in various business areas such as contracts, editorial, finance, graphic design, managing editorial, marketing, online marketing, production, publicity, sales, subsidiary rights, and operations.
+- Penguin Random House Offers paid internship opportunities in various business areas such as contracts, editorial, finance, graphic design, managing editorial, marketing, online marketing, production, publicity, sales, subsidiary rights, and operations.
 The internship program consists of three 10-week long sessions.
 During the spring and fall, interns work 14 hours per week.
 During the summer, interns work 28 hours per week.

 - Time Inc. Summer Internships Open to undergraduate and postgraduate students.
 Paid and unpaid opportunities.
 Variety of 9-10 week internships available.

 - Wiley Offers a structured ten-week summer internship program for students typically between their junior and senior years of college who aspire to careers in the publishing industry.